natgo/wt-wiki-scraper/wikitext-transpiled/ground/Marder%201A3.md

 == Usage in battles ==
 <!-- ''Describe the tactics of playing in the vehicle, the features of using vehicles in the team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view but instead give the reader food for thought.
 Describe the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->
-The Marder 1A3 is best used carefully, since everything can penetrate your armour no matter what.
-The best tactic when hunting for enemy tanks is to hide behind cover and only expose your missile launcher or turret, since the crew are below the turret, there is a lower chance of them being hit.
+The Marder 1A3 is best used carefully, since most shells will penetrate your armour easily.
+The best tactic when hunting for enemy tanks is to hide behind cover and only expose your missile launcher or turret, since the crew are slightly below the turret, there is a lower chance of them being hit by solid AP.
 The Marder is highly capable of taking on air targets such as enemy close air support and helicopters.
 The 20 mm gun is best used for air targets or enemy light tanks.
-One enemy type worth noting are the BMP-1 and BMP-2.
-The two IFV's frontal armour is just angled enough to bounce the Marder's 20 mm rounds, and they without a doubt can fire back.
 If played correctly, the Marder can be a terror to the enemy team for both ground targets and air targets.

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in a bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->